isaac-sim/IsaacLab/README.md

 ## Acknowledgement

-Isaac Lab used [Orbit](https://isaac-orbit.github.io/) as a starting point and we would appreciate if you would cite it in academic publications as well:
+Isaac Lab development initiated from the [Orbit](https://isaac-orbit.github.io/) framework.
+We would appreciate if you would cite it in academic publications as well:

 ```
 @article{mittal2023orbit,